 Interface: Different approaches to the IF interface, from hypertext to parser to more esoteric materials.

 Plot Structure and Narrative: plots with events presented out of order; works in which scenes are optional or the plot threads diverge significantly; works with multiple endings; single-move IF; works in which the player’s actions are extremely constrained, so that a given outcome must occur.

 Player Character & Narrative Voice: IF with unusual player characters and narrators: first- and third-person narrators, past-tense narrators, unreliable narrators; player characters explicitly customizable by the player; multiple protagonists and shifting viewpoints.

-Notable For Characters and Conversation: IF with unusual or highly-developed non-player characters; NPCs who move autonomously and pursue their own goals; works offering unexpected types of conversation.
+Characters and Conversation: This is mostly about character implementation.
+IF with unusual or highly-developed non-player characters; NPCs who move autonomously and pursue their own goals; works offering unexpected types of conversation.

 Puzzle Design: single-puzzle games, puzzles with multiple solutions, games with adjustable difficulties; examples of specific puzzle types, such as resource-management, mystery and knowledge puzzles, word and language puzzles.

 Multiplayer IF discussion.
 There are a number of issues tackled in this discussion, but one of the main ones concerns multiplayer IF of various kinds.
 At the bottom of the page is a list of additional reference materials.